xcart/xcart-docs/_pages/kb_en/payments/paypal/index.md

    *   {% link "PayPal Payments Pro" ref_6k1NvzJp %} (Payflow API / PayPal API)
    *   PayPal Payflow Pro

 * **[PayPal Here](https://market.x-cart.com/addons/PayPal-Here-payment-module.html "PayPal")** addon for X-Cart by Qualiteam.
 This addon and a mobile device with the PayPal Here application installed are required to use the PayPal Here solution by PayPal.
-For better interaction we also recommend to install the [Mobile Admin](https://www.x-cart.com/extensions/addons/mobile-admin.html "PayPal") extension.

 _See also:_